lspope/capstone/README.md

 # Introduction

-COVID-19 has impacted the world in a multitude of ways, one of the most wide-spread changes in the United States is the pandemic-prompted increase in remote learning.
+COVID-19 has impacted the world in a multitude of ways, some of the most striking and visible effects in the United States occurred within K-12 education.

-For my capstone project, I want to explore the question "What is the sentiment of COVID-19-prompted, remote learning in the United States?"
-Using data collected from Twitter, Natural Language Processing and Supervised Machine Learning, I created a text classifier to predict the sentiment (positive/negative) of Tweets on remote learning in the United States during 2020.
+For my capstone project, I want to explore the question "What is the public sentiment in the U.S. on K-12 learning during the COVID-19 pandemic?", Using data collected from Twitter, Natural Language Processing, and Supervised Machine Learning, I created a text classifier to predict the sentiment (positive/negative) of Tweets on this topic.

+(EDA Goals:) I performed exploratory data analysis to uncover trends by U.S. region.
+I also conducted Unsupervised Machine Learning to detect specific topics in the Positive and Negative Tweets.

-The Stakeholders for my project are educational entities (school boards, superintendents, school administrators and educators) and companies (education technology, internet providers) seeking to support students engaged in remote learning.
+The Primary Stakeholders for my project are educational entities (school boards, superintendents, school administrators and educators) as well as companies (i.e., education technology, internet providers) and organizations (i.e., non-profits, academic researchers) seeking to support students engaged in remote learning.

 # Data Description